Borja Esteve-Altava (Principal Investigator, Junior Leader Fellow, DCEXS-UPF)

 Fabio Barteri (Postdoctoral Researcher, DCEXS-UPF)

-I am a bioinformatician with a track record in comparative genomics.
-I am finishing my PhD at the Centre for Research in Agricultural Genomics studying the impact of transposable elements on the generation of genetic variability in crop species.
-I assist in the comparative genetic and genomic analyses on craniosynostosis and cranial morphology evolution.
+I have a PhD from the Centre for Research in Agricultural Genomics, with a thesis on the impact of transposable elements on the generation of genetic variability in crop species.
+Now I study the genetic and genomic factors of craniosynostosis and cranial morphology evolution.
+I am particularly interested in the link between transposition and morphological innovation.

 Aitor Navarro Díaz (PhD Student, University of Valencia)

 In collaboration with Diego Rasskin-Gutman, Aitor carries on his doctoral research on the evolution of the vertebrate skull and how evolutionary trends in morphology relate to pathological conditions such as craniosynostosis.